Tiger (guitar): Use by Garcia

 Garcia first used Tiger at a concert in Oakland, California on August 4, 1979.
 Tiger served as Garcia's main guitar throughout the 1980s until it was replaced by a new Irwin-designed guitar, Rosebud.

-During the Grateful Dead's final concert on July 9, 1995, a mechanical problem arose with Rosebud.
-Tiger was brought out and became the last guitar Garcia played in public before his untimely death the following month.
+It was long believed that during the Grateful Dead's final concert on July 9, 1995, a mechanical problem arose with Rosebud and that Tiger was brought out and became the last guitar Garcia played in public before his untimely death the following month.
+However, in February, 2026, during an auction of Tiger, Christie's confirmed that Tiger was not used during the Grateful Dead's final show on 9 July 1995 as previously stated.
+Instead, it was clarified that it was in fact Garcia’s final show with the Jerry Garcia Band, rather than the Grateful Dead, where Tiger made its final appearance.

 Disposition

 After Garcia's death, a dispute arose between Irwin and the Grateful Dead regarding ownership of Garcia's four Doug Irwin guitars.
 In his will, Garcia gave possession of these instruments to Irwin.
 The Grateful Dead challenged whether Garcia had the right to convey title and insisted that the band owned the instruments.
 The parties reached a settlement in 2001 where Irwin was awarded two of the guitars, Tiger and Wolf, and the Grateful Dead took possession of the other two, Rosebud and Headless (the latter of which Garcia had never played onstage).

 Irwin sold Tiger and Wolf at auction on May 8, 2002.
 Tiger was purchased by Indianapolis Colts owner Jim Irsay for $957,500, including commission.
-Irsay loaned Tiger to be played during Dead & Company concerts and regularly exhibits it as part of The Jim Irsay Collection.
+Irsay loaned Tiger to be played during Dead & Company concerts and regularly exhibited it as part of The Jim Irsay Collection.
 Tiger was also exhibited as part of The Metropolitan Museum of Art's Play it Loud exhibit in 2019.

-Wolf was purchased by Daniel Pritzker for $789,500.
-In 2017, Pritzker sold Wolf for $1.9 million at an auction to benefit the Southern Poverty Law Center.
-The buyer was Brian Halligan.
+In March 2026, Christie's sold the guitar in the first of four auctions of the Jim Irsay Collection.
+Bobby Tseitlin of Family Guitars won the auction at $9,500,000 - $11,560,000 including auction fees.

+Mr. Tseitlin vowed that Tiger will “continue to be played, heard, and experienced the way [it was] meant to be.”
+True to his word, Tiger was back onstage the next day in the hands of Derek Trucks of the Tedeschi Trucks Band, a few blocks from Christie's Auction house.
+In a tribute to Mr. Garcia, Trucks played the Garcia-favorite song Sugaree amongst others that evening.

+Tiger represents the second-highest ever paid for a guitar, exceeded only by the sale of the Black Strat at the same auction.